 Git history-based cleanup algorithm

 The end-image is the result of a building process.
 It can be associated with an arbitrary number of Docker tags.
-The end-image is linked to the werf internal identifier aka the stages signature.
+The end-image is linked to the werf internal identifier aka the stages digest.

-The cleanup algorithm is based on the fact that the stages storage has information about commits related to publishing tags associated with a specific signature of image stages (and it does not matter whether an image in the Docker registry was added, modified, or stayed the same).
-This information includes bundles of commit + signature for a specific
+The cleanup algorithm is based on the fact that the stages storage has information about commits related to publishing tags associated with a specific digest of image stages (and it does not matter whether an image in the Docker registry was added, modified, or stayed the same).
+This information includes bundles of commit + digest for a specific

 image in the